The Skinny On Fats

-Fats provide essential fatty acids, protect your heart, keep your skin and hair soft and subtle, lubricate your joints, protect your nervous system, and protect cell membranes from inflammation.
+They provide essential fatty acids, protect your heart, keep your skin and hair soft and subtle, lubricate your joints, protect your nervous system, and protect cell membranes from inflammation.
 Fats deliver vitamins A, D, E, and K to your cells and are also are a great source of energizing fuel.
 So, you can see that your body really can’t function without them!

-Let’s take a closer look at the different types of fats.
+Let’s take a closer look at the different types of fat.
 The SAD diet (Standard American Diet) consists mainly of artery-clogging saturated and trans fats.
 Why?
 Because they taste so good and are widely available in our food supply.
 Fats, together with sodium and sugars, enhance the flavors of foods and keep you coming back for more.

-Most of us have heard about bad saturated fats.
+Most of us have heard about bad saturated fat.
 Usually solid at room temperature, these are found in animal products such as meat and diary.
 New research, however, shows that some saturated fats, such as coconut oil, can be metabolized by the body faster than others, hence they are rarely stored as fat.

 These fatty acids keep your brain functioning well and aid in the healthy growth and development of your body.
 Omega-3 fatty acids, found in oily fish such as salmon, tuna, and sardines, as well as flaxseeds, chia seeds, and walnuts, are central to reducing inflammation and heart disease.
 It’s always best to get your omega-3s from food, but supplement if you need to.
 Most people get too many omega-6 fatty acids from vegetable oils and margarine.
 Yikes!
 Monounsaturated fats are found in peanut butter, nuts, olive oil, sesame oil, and avocado.

-For good health and a balanced diet, it is important to get fats from both polyunsaturated and monounsaturated sources.
+For good health and a balanced diet, it is important to get both polyunsaturated and monounsaturated sources.
 Keep in mind, though, that even the good fats should be eaten in moderation.
-All fats are calorie dense at 9 calories a gram, so expert guidelines suggest that 20-35 percent of your daily calories come from fat, with no more that 10 percent coming from saturated fat.
+All fat is calorie dense at 9 calories a gram, so expert guidelines suggest that 20-35 percent of your daily calories come from fat, with no more that 10 percent coming from saturated fat.